Turingraph/Calcite/frontend/prev_src/version_01/README.txt

 Note :
 -   This version use `useReducer` for Array management.

--   The main reason we stop using `version_01/` is because Next JS can be used for allow user to upload output Zip file.
+Why we don't use this folder ?
+-   The `src/components/` works as expected except `file/` so we are developing the next version.

 Dependency :
--   Reac
+-   React